Boostcom/bl-api-v3/source/includes/bl-api/v3/27_rewards_program.md

 Type | Description |
 ----- | -----------
-achievement | Addition of points triggered by fulfilling an achievement goal usage | Reduction of points caused by purchasing a reward by member expiration | Reduction of points caused by automatic expiration of old transactions correction | Change of points caused by admin's manual correction
+achievement | Addition of points triggered by fulfilling an achievement goal reward_purchase | Reduction of points caused by purchasing a reward by member expiration | Reduction of points caused by automatic expiration of old transactions correction | Change of points caused by admin's manual correction